If you're unwell this winter, it is important that you choose the right service for you.

 Erdington Urgent Treatment Centre

-Stockland Green Primary Care Centre, 192 Reservoir Road, Erdington, Birmingham B23 6DJ
+Stockland Green Primary Care Centre, 192 Reservoir Road, Erdington, Birmingham, B23 6DJ

 Solihull Urgent Treatment Centre

-Lode Lane, Solihull, B91 2JL
+Solihull Hospital, Lode Lane, Solihull, B91 2JL

 South Birmingham GP Urgent Treatment Centre